-(T09.4a) A section of the atmosphere with consecutive zigzag planes, with the same parameters as stated above, is shown in the diagram below (not to scale).
+(T09.4a) A section of the atmosphere with consecutive zigzag planes, with same parameters as stated above, is shown in the diagram below (not to scale).

-In the copy of this diagram on the Summary Answersheet, draw the paths of the incident light rays down to the plane where the telescope objective is placed, shown by the grey dotted line on the base of the diagram.
+In this diagram, reproduced in the Summary Answersheet, draw the paths of the incident light rays up to the plane where the telescope objective is placed, shown by the gray dotted line.